What is Shadow?

 "Only when we have the courage to see our own shadow do we truly begin to bring light into the darkness of the world."

-My shadow is not necessarily 'bad'.
+My Unspoken is not necessarily 'bad'.
 It can also be positive, suppressed energy.

 Erik: It sounds exhausting.
-Isn't it simply easier to stay in that nice living room and keep the door to that dark room tightly shut?
+Isn't it easier to keep the door shut?

 Jung: (smiles wearily) Easier?
-Certainly.
-Just as it is easier to never exercise and only eat fatty foods.
-In the short term, yes.
-But in the long term, you become ill.
-The shadow you ignore grows stronger.
-It manifests in inexplicable outbursts of anger, in psychosomatic complaints, in relationships that fall apart without you understanding why.
-Ultimately, if you keep ignoring it, it can take over your life.
-The path of individuation is not easy, but it is the path to freedom.
-It is the path to wholeness, not perfection.
+Yes.
+Just as it is easier to never exercise.
+But in the long run, you become ill.
+The unspoken grows stronger.
+It shows up in outbursts of anger, in broken relationships, in strange physical complaints.
+The path of facing your unspoken is not easy, but it is the path to freedom.
+Not perfection, but wholeness.

-Erik: ..."What do I not want to see in myself?"
-You wrote that.
+Erik: You once wrote...
+"What do I not want to see in myself?"

-Jung: (nods approvingly) You paid attention, Erik.
+Jung: (nods) You paid attention, Erik.
 Keep asking that question.
-Your whole life long.
+All your life.
 That is the only way to become truly human.

 What do I not want to see in myself?